A statement of Jason’s philosophy as an A&R guy in the Christian music industry…

 Little did I know when I completed my college education (I was a math and journalism major) that I’d eventually be earning my living in Christian music.
 As Vice President of A&R (Artists & Repertoire) for Sony Music Entertainment’s Christian label division Provident Label Group, my job is to discover, sign, develop, guide, counsel, provide direction for, minister to, and help launch the careers of Christian music artists on a grand scale… and, of course, to make a profit making records!

 As exciting as it may sound to work for a record label, the truth is the music industry—including the Christian music industry—is fraught with perils.
 People aren’t buying music like they used to (how many full albums did you purchase last year?).
-They are paying less and less for music, they are downloading it for free, they are stealing it online and from friends, they aren’t going to concerts as frequently, and on and on.
+They are paying less and less for music, they are downloading it or streaming it for free, they are stealing it online and from friends, they aren’t going to concerts as frequently, and on and on.
 Simply put, the overall music business model is in major transition.

 And if all this weren’t enough, working in the Christian music business comes with a whole added layer of conflict.
 Christian artists are often judged by higher standards than the rest of us—standards, by the way, that none of us could live up to.
 Just imagine the tensions that exist between being “Christ-like” and being a “celebrity,” between “ministry” and “artistic integrity,” and yes, between “self sacrifice” and “sound business.”